GreenBeanGravy/Spectre/README.md

 ## Features
 * Real-time player detection in Fortnite using YOLOv5 machine learning model.
 * Audio feedback system for detected players.
-* Adjustable settings for detection duration threshold, center radius, and confidence threshold.
+* Customizable settings
 * Option to display a window showing detections.
 This feature is primarily for debugging purposes but can be useful for users as well.
-* GUI for adjusting settings, designed with accessibility in mind.
+* GUI for adjusting settings in real time, designed with accessibility in mind.

 ## Settings Explanation
 * **Duration Threshold**: This defines how long a detection/player needs to be on screen in order to play a sound.
 This can be very helpful if the sound is giving you a headache.
 By default, this is set to 0.05.